Big Brother strikes again—and this time, the blow is lower than the case involving Getty Images covered on the #Strella blog a few years ago.

 To resolve the matter, Pixsy requested a payment of $750 for a “license” to the photo, to be paid through an online portal.
 And it threatened that “failure to resolve this matter of unlicensed use within 21 days will result in escalation to one of our partner attorneys for legal proceedings.”

 My client initially suspected this letter might be spam, but upon talking with a colleague, it was suggested that I check it out.
 Since the article with the picture in question originated from a third-party website, I believed the claim to be unfounded.
-However, having dealt with copyright trolls before, I know they are relentless about pursuing collections even if the claim is absurd.
+However, having dealt with copyright issues before, I know they are relentless about pursuing collections even if the claim is absurd.

 Internet marketing consultant John Webster said, “These are people looking for low-hanging fruit.
 What they are claiming would break the internet if they are successful.”